Livestonge/Webscraping/README.md

 # Webscraping

-Webscraping is an open-source project that aims to monitore price evolution for flights at www.expedia.com.
+Webscraping is an project that aims to monitore price evolution for flights at www.expedia.com.
 It automates the filling of a trip details and returns the lowest price and the corresponding airline.
 I made this project to help myself and people find cheap flight tickets for this year 2021.

 ## Technologies: